christiancannata/agrispesa/wp-content/plugins/yith-woocommerce-gift-cards/readme.txt

 Contributors: yithemes
-Tags: gift card, gift cards, coupon, gift, discount Requires at least: 6.1
+Tags: gift card, gift cards, coupon, gift, discount Requires at least: 6.3
-Tested up to: 6.3
+Tested up to: 6.5
-Stable tag: 4.5.0
+Stable tag: 4.14.0
-Requires PHP: 7.0
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+The essential tool for selling gift cards in your store, increasing your conversion rate and attracting new customers.

+== Description ==

 = The easy way to sell gift cards in your shop  =